pgdr/talks/PITCHME.md

 They may alter the input to a function, or alter the output of the function.

+They may do stuff before, and after, the function call.

 They may change the storage of a function, etc.

 +++

-**Decorators** allow you to write a function in the way it is supposed to be written
+**Decorators** allow you to write a function the way it is supposed to be written

-and if that "just doesn't work"

-let you decorate it to be even more powerful.
+and extend the functionality in a very natural way.

 +++

-If you've ever thought "I must remember to clean up later", Python will help you with a context manager.
+If you've ever thought

+> _"I must remember to clean up later"_,

+Python will help you with a context manager.

 You have probably seen the `with open` construct.